-Whether your business measures success based on a the current value of a single metric, the aggregate value of metrics across devices, a value from your database, or a combination of any of the above, you can represent it in an at-a-glance view with the Pie Chart Widget.
+Whether your business measures success based on the current value of a single metric, the aggregate value of metrics across devices, a value from your database, or a combination of any of the above, you can represent it in an at-a-glance view with the Pie Chart widget.

 Creating a Pie Chart widget is a multi step process, similar to Big Number and Custom Graph widgets.
 First, select the datapoints you wish to include.
 These can be values of a datapoint on a single instance, values of datapoints across instances, or the top ten or aggregate value of a datapoint across instances.